 Universal Credit: Click here to start your benefit claim

-Council Tax: Lewisham Council has a council tax reduction scheme which can be accessed online.
+Council Tax: Lewisham Council has a council tax reduction scheme that can be accessed online.
 This can assist in covering the cost of your council tax bills if your ability to pay is impacted by loss of income.
 Visit the website here.

 If you need help or advice relating to benefits or your finances please contact our welfare benefits team which has specialist advisors ready to assist.

 0800 028 2 028 or by email to book a phone appointment with an advisor.

 Our daily welfare benefit surgeries at the Laurance House are temporarily suspended during the Covid-19 coronavirus outbreak

 If you’re worried about losing your home please speak to our income team who can talk to you about creating a plan to pay your rent and clear any arrears.
 No tenant will be evicted for not paying their rent due to Covid-19.